luaveco/zabbix-docker/README.md

 1. Open a web browser and go to http://localhost or http://127.0.0.1
 2. Log in using the default username Admin and password zabbix.

+When running the compose for the first time, it may take a minute or two before the database is initialized.
+If you get a database error, please try again in the next minute or two before the login screen appears.